Operation SOS comes to east TN - Claiborne Progress

 As part of the operation, the executive office of the Organized Crime Drug Enforcement Task Forces will provide the funding for additional two-year terms for the assistant U.S. attorneys from each participating district.
 This will insure extra time in prosecuting these drug-related cases.

-Also on the list is the district of Main, the eastern district of California and the district of New Hampshire.
+Also on the list is the district of Maine, the eastern district of California and the district of New Hampshire.